rob-blackbourn/bareASGI/docs/examples.rst

 This example demonstrates how the content can be retrieved from the request on line 10.

-Note how lightweight the response (on line 13) is, which simply the 204 (success not content) returned.
+Note how lightweight the response (on line 13) is, with simply the 204 (success not content) returned.

 Websocket Handler
 -----------------